Greg’s blog

 Note

 By default, llama.cpp uses float16/f16 for the KV cache.
 For Qwen 3.6, Unsloth recommends bfloat16/bf16 instead.
 Since Qwen 3.6 was trained with bf16, and NVIDIA Ampere cards such as the RTX 3090 support bf16 natively, I set the KV cache type explicitly in the benchmarks.
-The difference between F16 and BF16 is explained here.
+The difference between f16 and bf16 is explained here.

 How I Estimate Fit and Measure Speed